KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Introduction to KAN-Therm Model

 \section{Introduction to KAN-Therm Model}

-In this section, we develop our KAN-Therm model to estimate the core temperature ($\widehat{T}_1$) of the battery.
-We also discuss the data generation strategy for the training, validation, and testing of the model using a battery lumped thermal model.
-The details of the training procedure and hyperparameter selection have also been highlighted.
+In this section, we develop our KAN-therm model to estimate the core temperature $\widehat{T}_1$ of the battery.
+We also discuss the data-generation strategy for training, validation, and testing the model using a battery-lumped thermal model.
+The details of the training procedure and hyperparameter selection have also been presented in this section.